bertbuchholz/ccunits/README.md

 It's not possible to add two Temperatures, in the same way it doesn't make sense to add two time points (see also point vs. vector in geometry).

 # Reference

-// TODO: Show the different macros for unit creation and what they do (what they set up for each unit) and
-//       what registering a quantity does

 ## Quantities